-People who are allergic to specific foods may experience rashes on their body.
+People who are allergic to specific foods may experience rashes on their bodies.
 Some people may even be allergic to pets.
 The allergy runs through the body and exposes itself by appearing on the skin in a reddish and possibly itchy form.
 Plants like poison ivy may cause rashes on the skin.

-Rashes that cover a large part of the body, like the stomach, legs or arms, could cause some people to cover themselves up when they would rather be wearing less clothing.
+Rashes that cover a large part of the body, like the stomach, legs, or arms, could cause some people to cover themselves up when they would rather be wearing less clothing.
 It could also take a toll on a person’s sex life as well.
 No matter what the case, all rashes should be seen and treated by a physician.
 Ask Dr. Zizmor.